brc20-devs/brc20-proposals/bp04-self-mint/proposal.md

 }
 ```
 * When (max=0), BRC-20 rules do not allow this situation, but it is reasonable to define (max=0) as allowing an unlimited maximum issuance for self_mint.
 (BRC-20 itself requires the maximum asset limit to be max_uint64, which we continue to use here.)

+For BRC20, the meaning of max is the total upper limit of all mints.
+BRC20 tokens cannot truly disappear.
+No matter if the tokens are transferred to any non-spendable address, it will not affect the max restriction rule for mints.
 ```
 {
   "p": "brc-20",